Inglewood Oil Field (IOF) Specific Plan

 Community Informational Meetings on the IOF Specific Plan Draft EIR

-During the 180-day public review period for the Draft EIR, two informational community meetings were held on October 24 and October 30, 2017, which provided an overview of, and assisted the public in, navigating the Specific Plan and Draft EIR, and explained the process for providing feedback on these documents.
+During the 180-day public review period for the Draft EIR, two informational community meetings have been held on October 24 and October 30, 2017, which provided an overview of, and assisted the public in, navigating the Specific Plan and Draft EIR, and explained the process for providing feedback on these documents.
 These meetings were not required as a part of the CEQA process and were intended to be informational.
 Attendance was voluntary and not a prerequisite for submitting comments on the Draft EIR.

 The PowerPoint presented at these informational meetings is available here.

 A third community meeting is scheduled for February 21, 2018 from 6:30 - 8 p.m. in the Rotunda Room at Veterans Memorial Complex, 4117 Overland Avenue, Culver City, CA 90230.
 For more information, please view the event flyer.

 Additional meetings may be held as needed.
 Check back here for the latest updates regarding these meetings.

 Q: How do I get more information about the Culver City Inglewood Oil Field (City IOF) Specific Plan Project?

 Check the City IOF webpage regularly to learn about the latest news regarding the proposed City IOF Specific Plan, the draft Drilling Regulations, the Draft Environmental Impact Report (Draft EIR) and upcoming community meetings.
 If you cannot find the information you need on this webpage or have additional questions, please contact Heather Baker, Assistant City Attorney, at firstname.lastname@example.org; or Melanie Doran Traxler, Specific Plan Project Manager, at IOFSpecificPlanProject@culvercity.org.